Sitemap

 The Black Lips Albums Ranked

 The self-described “flower punk” band from Atlanta, the Black Lips, surely live up to that moniker.
 The live show antics of the group included acts like vomiting, urination, nudity, and more.
 But at their core, the Black Lips owe a lot to the pop rock of the 1960s, most obviously the Rolling Stones.
-Kept rolling by the core duo of Cole Alexander and Jared Swilley, the now-fivesome certainly produce a different kind of streamlined (and better) music than the group’s original raw releases.
-The Black Lips’ commercial and critical peak may have come about a decade ago, but their entire discography, made up of nine albums at the time of this writing, is worth attention.
+Kept rolling by the core duo of Cole Alexander and Jared Swilley, the group certainly produces a different kind of streamlined (and better) music than the group’s original raw releases.
+The Black Lips’ commercial and critical peak may have come about a decade ago, but their entire discography, made up of 11 albums over 22 years, is worth attention.

 EDIT 10/19/22: Added APOCALYPSE LOVE.